 The NACS program offers a wide range of research and training opportunities for students who are interested in pursuing doctoral-level research in a variety of areas within neuroscience and cognitive science.
-Faculty research interests extend from molecular and cellular neuroscience to studies of language and cognition.
+Faculty research interests center around seven main areas: Cellular & Molecular, Sensory & Motor Systems, Computational Modeling & Theory, Language & Speech, Cognition & Emotion, Development & Aging, and Disease & Treatment.
 Research approaches include both the theoretical and experimental, with several laboratories doing both.
-The experimental work includes state of the art, cutting-edge methodologies, such as human fMRI and MEG imaging techniques available in the new Maryland Neuroimaging Center.
-Theoretical approaches include neural, behavioral, evolutionary, mathematical, computational, and engineering.
-Research and training activities of NACS take place within the laboratories of faculty in 20 participating departments and units: Aerospace Engineering, Animal and Avian Sciences, Bioengineering, Biology, Computer Science, Electrical and Computer Engineering, English, Entomology, Hearing and Speech Sciences, Human Development, Kinesiology, Linguistics, Nutrition and Food Science, Philosophy, Psychology, and Public & Community Health, as well as the Center for Advanced Study of Language, the Institute for Advanced Computer Studies, the Institute for Systems Research, the Maryland Neuroimaging Center, and the Second Language Acquisition program.
+Research and training activities of NACS take place within the laboratories of faculty in 19 participating departments and units: Aerospace Engineering, Animal and Avian Sciences, Bioengineering, Biology, Computer Science, Electrical and Computer Engineering, English, Entomology, Epidemiology & Biostatistics, Hearing and Speech Sciences, Human Development, Kinesiology, Linguistics, Nutrition and Food Science, Philosophy, and Psychology, as well as the Center for Advanced Study of Language, the Institute for Advanced Computer Studies, the Institute for Systems Research, the Maryland Neuroimaging Center, and the Second Language Acquisition program.
 The NACS program requires the completion of two required core courses and three out of five core courses, including introduction to neuroscience, cognitive neuroscience, computational neuroscience, cellular and molecular neuroscience, and cognitive science.
 The goal of the Program is to bring together the diverse perspectives and strengths of all the included disciplines in order to understand the working of the nervous system, the mind, and behavior.
 For more information, please visit our web site: http://www.nacs.umd.edu.

 Admission to the NACS Program requires a bachelor's degree from a recognized undergraduate institution.
 Course work in calculus is strongly recommended, as is some background in neuroscience, computational science, or cognitive science.
 Students with strong academic records but missing relevant coursework will be allowed to make up deficiencies.
 The Program requires the Graduate Record Examination scores; transcripts; statement of goals, research interests, and experiences; and three letters of recommendation.